wende/elchemy/README.md

 But it's a last resort solution and shouldn't ever be abused.

 ## Can I define an Elixir macro in Elchemy.
-So you want to write an Elm-like code, that will manipulate Elixir code, which generates and Elixir code that manipulates Elixir code?
+So you want to write an Elm-like code, that will manipulate Elixir code, which generates an Elixir code that manipulates Elixir code?
 How about no?

 ## Do I need to have Elm installed to compile my `.elm` files with Elchemy.
 Elchemy uses Elm to typecheck your program.
 Although it is possible to use it without Elm on your machine it's not advised.